 In addition, there are many exciting opportunities here for our pupils to learn and to develop their academic, social and practical skills, and our dedicated staff, led by Mrs Rebecca Watson (Head of First and Middle School) and Mrs Vanessa Stewart (Assistant Principal – Middle School), actively support them to make the most of those opportunities.

 The aim of the Middle School is to ensure that our pupils move into the Kings Priory Senior School in a few years’ time as confident and successful young adults, ready to take the next steps in their lives.
 Our distinctive Middle School offers an environment and curriculum organised around the developmental needs of the children.
-Our values of respect, tolerance and friendship continue to be actively encouraged and through our curriculum we maintain development of our pupils core skills of Problem Solving, Reasoning and Presenting.
+Our values of respect, tolerance and friendship continue to be actively encouraged and through our curriculum we maintain development of our pupils core skills of Reading, Communication and Problem Solving.

 A distinctive and valuable feature of a Middle School is that it spans Key Stages Two and Three.
 This way of organising children’s education is unique in that the assessments at the end of Key Stage Two and the work which follows them all take place within one part of the school, rather than at the point of transfer.
 We believe the blend of primary and secondary practice across Year 5 to 8 makes the transition across this age easier for our pupils.
 It is also system that is able to reap the full benefits for the pupil by using assessment results formatively and diagnostically to maximise learning.